 What about the dynamic?
 Is it more comfortable singing when together – obviously you have done the Etta James show.
 Is there going to be an album out of that?

 We have made a live record.
 We just sell it at shows.
-Linda is about to do a…Linda is doing a new show with Simon Nugent – it’s Stardust, songs of Willie Nelson.
+Linda is about to do a…Linda is doing a new show with Sime Nugent – it’s called Stardust, songs of Willie Nelson.
 That’s going to be at the Arts Centre next month.

 He is a great songwriter Willie Nelson.
 Some people forget that.